 Our set style bridal veils cost anywhere from £40 to £230, and custom lace veils can sometimes go beyond that depending on the design.
 The longer veils cost more than the short ones, naturally, and the lace and beaded veils cost more than the plains ones.
 So if you really want a budget-friendly veil, consider going for a short to mid-length plain style :)

-Wedding Veil styles
+Bridal Veil styles

 On this page you will find the following veil styles: